-- 1. Two to three months before the beginning of the semester that the Qualifying Examination will be taken the student will meet with their Committee chair to discuss potential research committee members and possible dissertation research topic. - 2.
-Two months before the beginning of the semester that the Qualifying Examination will be taken the student will meet with potential committee members and make a decision in collaboration with Committee chair regarding committee membership. - 3.
+1. Two to three months before the beginning of the semester that the Qualifying Examination will be taken, the student will meet with their Committee chair to discuss potential research committee members and possible dissertation research topics.

+- 2. Two months before the beginning of the semester that the Qualifying Examination will be taken, the student will meet with potential committee members and make a decision in collaboration with Committee chair regarding committee membership. - 3.
 A month before the beginning of the semester that the Qualifying Examination will be taken, the student must submit the following items to the Research advisor of the Qualifying Examination Committee: - a.
 A letter requesting to take the Qualifying Exam. - b.
 The letter will identify a brief selection rationale for each member of the potential Qualifying Exam committee.
-The letter will be accompanied by one of the following: curriculum vitae/ professional record/biosketch of each proposed committee members.
+The letter will be accompanied by one of the following: curriculum vitae/ professional record/biosketch of each proposed committee member.
 This letter should clearly indicate the proposed concentration area of the PhD thesis topic. - c.
 A research advisor to the student's research must be specified.
 Both the advisor and student are required to sign the letter that is submitted along with the packet of materials to the Director of the PhD Program. - d.
-The PhD Qualifying Examination Form is available at PhD Qualifying Examination Review Form.
-This form must be completed and turned in to the Director of PhD Programs. - e.
-The Qualifying Examination cannot begin until approval from the Director of Doctoral Programs and Graduate School has been obtained.
+The PhD Qualifying Examination Form is available at http://nursing.wayne.edu/phd/qualifying examination fillable form.pdf.
+This form must be completed and turned in to the Director of the PhD Program. - e.
+The Qualifying Examination cannot begin until approval from the Director of Doctoral Programs.
 Failure to meet this deadline may require a rescheduling of the examination. - f.
 Once approval has been obtained the forms are sent to Office of Student Affairs and filed in the student's file until the oral examination has been completed.